1984 - Gremlins Premiered in Theaters

 Other Notable Birthdays

-Jerry Stiller
+Jerry Stiller (Actor)

 June 8, 1927 - May 11, 2020

-Passed Away at Age 92 from Natural Causes
+Passed Away at Age 92 From Natural Causes

-Played George Costanza's Dad in Seinfeld
+Played George Costanza's Dad on Seinfeld

 June 8, 1933 - September 4, 2014

-Known For the "Gift of Gab"
+* Known For Having the “Gift of Gab”

-Rob Pilatus (Singer)
+Rob Pilatus (German Singer)

 June 8, 1965 - April 3, 1998

-Part of Milli Vanilli
+Member of the Pop Duo Milli Vanilli

 Passed Away